Dementia and Sight Loss Training

 Our Most Popular Course

-However many do not get access to the right eye health support and many go blind through treatable eye conditions that are not detected because of communication difficulties.
+However, many people with a learning disability do not get access to the right eye health support.
+As a result many go blind through treatable eye conditions that are not detected and because of communication difficulties.
+Emerson & Robertson (2011)

-The day will also look at sight testing from both function and acuity testing perspectives and how to support the individual and their carers through eye surgery, and wearing glasses for the first time.
-It is available in-house for 20 people or as an external workshop.
+The day will also look at sight testing from both the functional and acuity testing perspectives. you will then learn how to support the individual and their carers through eye surgery, and wearing glasses for the first time.

 Cost: